Height and Weight Air Force Requirements: What You Need to Know

 Physical Fitness Standards

-This includes push-ups, sit-ups, and a 1.5-mile run.
+Additionally, you must pass a physical fitness test, consisting of push-ups, sit-ups, and a 1.5-mile run.

 Height and Weight Requirements